TUC-NT-DF/student-guide/docs/content-onboarding/onboarding.md

  IdentityFile ~/.ssh/id_ed25519
 ```

-* save and close the file (**without** a file extension).
+* Save and close the file (**without** any file extension).
 Make sure to use "UTF-8" encoding system when editing the file, this can be done using Notepad++ or in Visual Studio click on the encoding system right bottom > Save with encoding > UTF-8 .

-!!! hint
+ *Hint:*
-    1. Prefer [Notepad++](https://notepad-plus-plus.org/), [Visual Studio Code](https://code.visualstudio.com/), or Notepad to view the files.
+ It is recommended to use [Notepad++](https://notepad-plus-plus.org/), [Visual Studio Code](https://code.visualstudio.com/), or Notepad to view the files.
 The files contain both the key and the key title.

-    2. Next login to Github > setting > SSH and GPG keys > New SSH key.
-Make sure to paste the key under key section and title under title section.
-(Look for steps under the 'Deploy SSH Public Key to GitHub' heading below.)
+* Next, log in to your GitHub account and go to:
+   *Settings* → *SSH and GPG keys* → *New SSH key*
+    - Paste the SSH key into the *Key* field.
+    - Enter a descriptive title in the Title field (e.g., "ssh-key-TUC")

+(For detailed steps, refer to the section *Deploy SSH Public Key to GitHub* below)

-**Ignore** the statement "Before you can add an SSH key you need to generate it."
-You just created this key.
+**Note:** You can ignore the message:  *"Before you can add an SSH key, you need to generate it."*  — You have already created your SSH key.

 ### Linux (works for MacOS as well)

 #### Generate SSH keys

-* Create a public/private key pair using the ssh-keygen commandline tool.
+* Create a public/private key pair using the `ssh-keygen` command-line tool.
   It is recommended to use the default paths for the keys.
-* Deploy your public SSH key \(usually stored in ~/.ssh/id\_rsa.pub\) [here](https://github.com/settings/keys).
+* Deploy your public SSH key \(usually stored in ~/.ssh/id\_rsa.pub\).  [here](https://github.com/settings/keys).
-* Additionally, specifically on Ubuntu, it might be necessary to do `ssh-add`.
-Look [here](https://stackoverflow.com/questions/6167905/git-clone-through-ssh).
+* On Ubuntu, it might be necessary to run `ssh-add` to add your SSH key.
+For more details, refer to this [Stack Overflow article](https://stackoverflow.com/questions/6167905/git-clone-through-ssh).

 ### Deploy SSH Public Key to GitHub